Why your send time optimization is probably making things worse

 Sounds brilliant, doesn’t it?
-Machine learning analysing individual subscriber behaviour, sending at their personal peak engagement window.
+Machine learning analyzing individual subscriber behavior, sending at their personal peak engagement window.
 Set it and forget it.

 Except for most newsletters, it’s actively hurting performance.

-Send time optimisation works by fragmenting your send over hours—sometimes over an entire day.
+Send time optimization works by fragmenting your send over hours—sometimes over an entire day.
 Your newsletter trickles out subscriber by subscriber, based on when each person historically opened emails.

 This creates three immediate problems.
 First, your content ages differently for different segments of your list.
 Someone receiving your newsletter at 6am gets fresh links and timely commentary.
 Someone getting it at 9pm sees content that’s potentially stale, with conversations already underway in replies and social channels they can’t join.